+Origination of Student Loans

-In its administration of the Student Loan Finance Program for the Authority, the Corporation serves as a central, statewide lender and assists students and parents in obtaining funds to attend institutions of post-secondary education within or beyond the boundaries of the State of South Carolina.
-Since its inception, the Corporation has originated more than 2,081,000 loans to more than 468,000 students and parents.
+The Corporation has served as a central, statewide lender and assists students and parents in obtaining funds to attend institutions of post-secondary education within or beyond the boundaries of the State of South Carolina.
+Since its inception, the Corporation has originated more than 2 million loans to more than 470,000 students and parents.